Day 1 – National Preparedness Month Challenge

 - // Spiritual preparations

-As I write this Tropical Storm Isaac is bearing down on Louisiana and Mississippi and at least 800,000 people are without power.
-The people of the South East Region have, once again, boarded up and some states are experiencing mandatory evacuations during a declared state of emergency.
-Meanwhile in San Diego, a “swarm” of earthquakes has been menacing the surrounding area for the past few days and the residents there have been told to expect 1000’s more of these small quakes.
+As I write this, Tropical Storm Isaac is bearing down on Louisiana and Mississippi, resulting in at least 800,000 people being without power.
+Furthermore, in the South East Region, the residents have once again boarded up their homes, while some states are implementing mandatory evacuations in response to the declared state of emergency.
+Simultaneously, in San Diego, a “swarm” of earthquakes has been relentlessly shaking the surrounding area for the past few days.
+Consequently, the residents have been advised to expect thousands more of these small quakes.

 Prepare for All Kinds of Emergencies

 “Americans’ lack of evacuation plans and procedures are a cause for concern.
-Nearly half (46 percent) of survey respondents say they have not thought about or even discussed an evacuation plan or meeting place away from the home for their family.
+Almost half (46 percent) of survey respondents have not considered or discussed an evacuation plan or designated meeting place outside their home for their family.
 These plans are crucial and should be discussed with relatives and neighbors in advance of a catastrophe.

-The majority of Americans (62 percent) also say they have not prepared an emergency kit.
-Families should consider putting together a well-stocked first-aid kit as well as a disaster-supply kit and keeping them in easy-to-access places.
-The disaster-supply kit should contain a supply of water and ready-to-eat, non-perishable foods, a weather radio, traveler’s checks or cash, important papers, personal hygiene items, blankets, extra clothes and shoes.”
+In addition, the majority of Americans (62 percent) admit to not having prepared an emergency kit.
+Families must prioritize assembling easily accessible, well-stocked first-aid and disaster-supply kits.
+The disaster-supply kit should contain water, non-perishable foods, a weather radio, cash or traveler’s checks, important documents, personal hygiene items, blankets, and extra clothes and shoes.

 GOOD – Get a 2″ binder and use it to collect the emergency preparedness information you will gather this month.
 Make a commitment to preparing.